IBMStreams/streamsx.topology/python/sphinx/source/pysetup.rst

 A local install of IBM Streams is **not** required when:

     * Using the Streams and Streaming Analytics REST bindings :py:mod:`streamsx.rest`.
-    * Devloping and submitting streaming applications using :py:mod:`streamsx.topology.topology` to the Streaming Analytics service on IBM Cloud.
+    * Devloping and submitting streaming applications using :py:mod:`streamsx.topology.topology` to Cloud Pak for Data or Streaming Analytics service on IBM Cloud.

         * The environment variable ``JAVA_HOME`` must reference a Java 1.8 JRE or JDK/SDK.

 A local install of IBM Streams is required when:

-    * Developing and submitting streaming applications using :py:mod:`streamsx.topology.topology` to the IBM Streams distributed or standalone contexts.
+    * Developing and submitting streaming applications using :py:mod:`streamsx.topology.topology` to IBM Streams 4.2, 4.3 distributed or standalone contexts.

         * If set the environment variable ``JAVA_HOME`` must reference a Java 1.8 JRE or JDK/SDK, otherwise the Java install from ``$STREAMS_INSTALL/java`` is used.
-    * Creating SPL Python primitive operators using :py:mod:`streamsx.spl.spl` decorators.
+    * Creating SPL toolkits with Python primitive operators using :py:mod:`streamsx.spl.spl` decorators for use with 4.2, 4.3 distributed or standalone applications.

 .. warning::
    When using the `streamsx` package ensure that the environment variable